Westpeaks/OnspringAPILibraryPython/README.md

    - The Onspring API base URL which is https://api.onspring.com/
    - The generated API key from the Onspring instance.

-I will look something like this:
+It will look something like this:

 ```python
 import requests